 - Implement consistent image/icon styles

-When thinking in terms of who you are trying to convert, ask yourself what your target audience would be looking for in terms of portfolio.
-Next, choose the best images from your previous projects and don’t overwhelm them by showing too many.
+In terms of who you are trying to convert, ask yourself what your target audience would be looking for in an ideal portfolio.
+It’s always best to choose a select few, top-quality images from your previous projects to showcase instead of overwhelming your audience with too many mediocre-quality photos.

 We say “feeling” because that is exactly what it is.
-When it comes to websites, sometimes the fonts may not portray the right message and the images may be scaled too large.
+When it comes to websites, it’s important to ensure the fonts portray the right message and the images reflect your brand and style.

-Making sure you hire a web designer to lay out your vision while using their knowledge of web design will help maintain a balanced, right “feeling.”
+When in doubt, hire an experienced web designer to help you lay out your vision for you.
+Using their knowledge of web design will help maintain a balanced, intuitive “feeling.”
+Consistency is key!

 We hope this helps lay out the best practices interior designers can implement into their websites to help communicate their business more efficiently.

-If you need a little more help along the way, make sure to download our free web design checklist made just for interior designers!
+If you need a little more help along the way, make sure to download our free web design checklist below, tailored just for interior designers!